nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 31
 00:02:30,521 --> 00:02:34,288
-[SPEAKER_04]: I think Si said, I think, that they're coming back.
+[SPEAKER_04]: I think Sai said, I think, that they're coming back.

 32
 00:02:34,268 --> 00:02:38,116
-[SPEAKER_04]: tomorrow but they're going to be getting in late so it would probably be off Wednesday too.
+[SPEAKER_04]: tomorrow but they're going to be getting in late so it would probably be out Wednesday too.

 33
 00:02:38,680 --> 00:02:40,009